Service privacy policy

 Domain verification data

-When you register a domain, we generate a verification token and store the domain name, token, verification method (DNS TXT, HTML meta tag, or .well-known file), and verification timestamp.
+When you register a domain, we store the domain name, the verification method used (.well-known manifest, DNS TXT, or HTML meta tag), the verification timestamp, and a verification token used by the DNS and HTML methods.

 Telemetry data